2023 Summer Camps Available

 Games, Energy and Excitement Drills are mixed with fun competitions, rewards, contests and personal challenges.
 Every camp day features game competition—either 5 vs. 5, 7 vs. 7 or small space games with a tournament platform.
 The entire camp is driven by team challenges and team building opportunities, culminating in Championship Friday and the final Awards and Recognition Ceremony.
 On a daily basis, campers are rewarded for demonstrating qualities that improve the overall camp environment.
 Those qualities include leadership, sportsmanship, hustle, effort, humility and positively influencing others.

-Blocking and Tackling Within a safe, non-contact format and applying the USA Football Heads Up curriculum, we effectively train campers to block and tackle so they play better, safer football.
+Blocking and Tackling Within a safe, non-contact format, we train campers to block and tackle so they play better, safer football.
 Players will develop the right posture, footwork and approach to playing the contact game effectively.
 We build muscle memory, skill and understanding, so campers compete with confidence and make big plays.

 *Applies to field camps or clinics only .